gardhr/finabel/README.md

 (1) The current recommended number of rounds is 1000.

 (2) Passwords length should probably be a minimum of 10 or 12 characters.
-(See (4) for possible exceptions).

 (3) Number of output digits used should probably be at minimum 32 hexadecimal digits.

 (4) Always include a salt parameter.
-This could be the user's username, or even something such as dynamically generated data (securely) sent over from the server.
-If the latter then the user's password can possibly be much shorter (even empty).
-Just be sure that it is *truly* random and contains a good amount of entropy (256 bits for example).
+This could be the user's username.

 ## Implementation